marcobesier/python-diary/README.md

 # python-diary
 Some useful notes on Python.

+## 2020-10-09 - List Comprehensions

+If you're new to Python, you'll often find yourself filling a list

 ## 2020-09-11 - Python's built-in HTTP server

 Python has a built-in HTTP server that's super handy for previewing websites.